moleculerjs/site/source/docs/0.13/moleculer-cli.md

 ## Commands

 ### Init a new project
-With this command, you can scaffold a new Moleculer project.
+Scaffold a new Moleculer project.

 ``` bash
 $ moleculer init project my-project